 Experienced telemarketers will always find a way to get through to decision-makers, but if your sales teams are having difficulty, check my post ’10 tips: Getting past the Gatekeeper’).

 Inbound marketing driven by great content will always deliver the best sales leads – but you only have visibility of prospect’s that already know you, the much larger audience is executives who have yet to engage with your content marketing.
 My estimate is you are missing 80% of your opportunities if you don’t do cold calling (see Chart I).

-I’m not advocating marketers should drop email or direct mail – successful programmes are multi-channel – but maybe it’s time to invest in some telemarketing training for your team and prepare your CRM for a new way to do outbound marketing?
+I’m not advocating marketers should drop email or direct mail – successful B2B lead generation is multi-channel – but maybe it’s time to invest in some telemarketing training for your team and prepare your CRM for a new way to do lead generation campaigns?
 2018 is not that far away.

 This post is part of a series about the General Data Protection Regulation; the full list of posts include ‘How Brexit impacts marketing data in the UK‘ | ‘3 tips: Steal my GDPR plan‘ | ‘The GDPR became law yesterday… and nobody cared‘ | ‘Get ready for Data Protection ambulance chasers‘ | ‘10 Must-know facts about the new EU data law‘ | ‘Want prospects to opt-in?
 Call them‘ | ‘You don’t need ‘opt-in’ to store a switchboard number‘ | ‘What can these guys teach you about opt-in marketing?‘ | ‘How content marketing will change after 2018‘ | ‘Winning Edge: Counter a direct threat‘

 |An evidence based guide, so you can make informed decisions about one of the most controversial marketing tools in the digital age.